 The weather forecast calls for another week of hot dry weather.
 I read online that our region has set a record of 60 straight days of 80 degrees or hotter daily temperatures, with a prediction of an unprecedented string of 90-degree days to start the month of September.
 I’m comforted by the fact that my boss is out of town for the week, giving me the chance to take off work early each day.
 What’s more, my son is away on a vacation with his mother, leaving me plenty of free time to putter about.

 It’s messy work and I’m drenched with sweat by the time I work my way around the three sides of my house where the pachysandra grows.
 To cover the newly exposed roots of the pachysandra, I sling shovel fulls of compost from my pile up against the house.
-I can afford to be profligate with compost this year.
 A flashing of compost against the newly exposed foundation looks tidy, and the new lining of fluffy humus will make it that much easier to pluck out the racings of next year’s growth.

 With the work tools and such out and some daylight to spare, I tackle another garden project I’ve been contemplating.
 Some years ago I bought a Montauk daisy and planted it in a small garden bed along the street, tucked between the driveway and a maple tree, behind which the border of forsythia grows.